-Efforts to deal with the bankruptcy exemption include: An FDIC proposal that repo lenders to major failed institutions get only their collateral as repayment, even if it’s worth less than their loan; various challenges to the repo exemption that are working their way through the courts; and a study ordered by Dodd-Frank which the Fed completed in 2011 without making any recommendations.
+Efforts to deal with the bankruptcy exemption included: An FDIC proposal that repo lenders to major failed institutions get only their collateral as repayment, even if it’s worth less than their loan; various challenges to the repo exemption that tried to work their way through the courts; and a study ordered by Dodd-Frank which the Fed completed in 2011 without making any recommendations.

--Several groups have money market funds under the microscope for their role in the crisis.
-Some economists, including former Fed Chairman Paul Volcker, argue that money market funds do what commercial banks do, but without the costs, regulations or safety net, and that must change.
-A mutual fund trade group is proposing that part of the industry pay for a special bank to back up troubled money market funds.
-The International Monetary Fund would like money market funds to stop claiming to preserve principal at $1 per share, since the principal can fluctuate, or buy FDIC-type insurance to back up the claim.
-Standard & Poor’s rating agency is proposing to downgrade the ratings of many companies that repo with money market funds, which could limit transactions.
+-Several groups had money market funds under the microscope for their role in the crisis.
+Some economists, including former Fed Chairman Paul Volcker, argued that money market funds do what commercial banks do, but without the costs, regulations or safety net, and that must change.
+A mutual fund trade group proposed that part of the industry pay for a special bank to back up troubled money market funds.
+The International Monetary Fund wanted money market funds to stop claiming to preserve principal at $1 per share, since the principal can fluctuate, or buy FDIC-type insurance to back up the claim.
+Standard & Poor’s rating agency proposed to downgrade the ratings of many companies that repo with money market funds, which could limit transactions.

 -Require financial institutions to report all repo transactions in their financial statements and have Dodd-Frank’s new Office of Financial Research analyze them.
 For the first time, regulators and the public would have accurate information about the size and complexity of the repurchase market.
-Currently the best data comes from the New York Fed’s Primary Dealers, whose outstanding repurchase agreements peaked at $4.6 trillion in March of 2008, fell to $2.2 trillion in September of 2009 and now have climbed back to $2.8 trillion, which is thought to be about 90 percent of the market.
+The best data comes from the New York Fed’s Primary Dealers, whose outstanding repurchase agreements peaked at $4.6 trillion in March of 2008 and fell to $2.2 trillion in September of 2009.
+They’re thought to be 80-90 percent of the market.
 Bank financial statements, where repos are reported as collateralized financing and collateralized agreements, are unreliable indicators of volume because they only show the amount at quarter’s end and because Financial Accounting Standards Board (FASB) Interpretation No. 41 lets companies net repo loans with repo borrowings, when conducted with the same company, and report only the difference.
 But a net amount does not accurately portray the damage that repo lenders can inflict when they unexpectedly demand more collateral or repayment.

 -Make sure bank regulators don’t undermine FASB Statements No. 166 and No. 167, passed in 2009, which said companies must start doing more securitization in-house rather than in the off-the-books businesses, variously known as trusts, special purpose entities, special purpose vehicles, variable interest entities, conduits and structured investment vehicles.
-The FASB ruling should mean securitization will be more transparent, banks will have to have more capital before they can securitize, and investors in asset-backed securities will be more discriminating because they will no longer be protected by the off-the-books businesses if the bank fails.
-But banks and their regulators have found ways around such rules in the past – as when they evaded new accounting standards put in place after JP Morgan and others were caught in 2001 helping Enron hide debt in special purpose entities – and they can do it again.
-Dodd-Frank requires a study.
+The FASB ruling could mean securitization would be more transparent, banks would have to have more capital before they could securitize, and investors in asset-backed securities would be more discriminating because they would no longer be protected by the off-the-books businesses if the bank failed.
+But banks and their regulators have found ways around such rules in the past – as when they evaded new accounting standards put in place after JP Morgan and others were caught in 2001 helping Enron hide debt in special purpose entities – and they presumably they could do it again.
+Dodd-Frank required a study.

 -Limit financial institutions to a maximum of $250 billion to $500 billion in assets, to try to contain systemic risk if they fail.
 In 2011 seven U.S. bank holding companies exceeded $500 billion.
 They were Bank of America at $2.3 trillion, JP Morgan at $2.1 trillion, Citigroup at $1.98 trillion, Wells Fargo at $1.2 trillion, Goldman Sachs at $909 billion, Morgan Stanley at $841 billion and MetLife at $617 billion.
 Assets of the seven companies that failed in 2008 were Merrill Lynch and American International Group at $1 trillion, Fannie Mae at $883 billion, Freddie Mac at $794 billion, Lehman Brothers at $639 billion, Bear Stearns at $395 billion and Washington Mutual at $310 billion, which was the largest failure of an FDIC-insured bank in history.